riggerthegeek/steeplejack/docs/getting-started/config.md

     }

 Notice how we can traverse into objects by using the dot notation `db.password`.
 Also, with arguments, it will add things in if they don't exist in the config object.
-And if you don't set a value, it'll set it as true.
+And if you don't set a value, it'll set it as `true`.
 Let's see what happens when we run `node app.js port=9998 test server.logging=false`.

     {